-I have two cats, a turtle, and a mini lobster (who shares a tank with a slew of fish).
+We have two cats, a turtle, and a dog.
 Pokey is our oldest cat.
 A friend gave him to me when I lived in Queens, New York.
 He is definitely a NY cat because he is always looking behind his back and careful about who he spends time with.

 Cody is different.
 Even though he was found under a truck next to the Brooklyn- Queens Expressway, he thinks he’s the richest cat in the neighborhood.
 He saunters around like he’s a Greek god, too.
-I have to admit he is handsome though, but don’t tell him I said so.
+After a long stressful day at work though, he is the first to press his head against your leg for a caress.

 I like to write about my experiences growing up in Queens.
 I loved to race my bike, climb trees, and play handball.
 I write about the cultures I came to know there: Greek, Hispanic, Italian and German.